Emirhan-GNR/Emirhan-GNR/README.md

 ## 📚 What I'm Learning

 - Currently updating and deepening my core **Java** knowledge and **OOP** expertise
-- Mastering **Spring Boot** for modern backend development and RESTful APIs
 - Learning **SQL** and **Database Design** with a focus on MySQL
-- Exploring **Docker** for containerization and streamlining development workflows
 - Practicing **Data Structures & Algorithms** to build strong problem-solving fundamentals
 - Working with **Git/GitHub** for advanced version control and collaboration